miyagawa/cpanminus/README.md

 ## What is this?

-cpanminus is a script to unpack, build and install modules from CPAN.
+cpanminus is a script to get, unpack, build and install modules from CPAN.

 Its catch?
 Deps-free, zero-conf, standalone ~200 LOC script (i.e. hackable) and requires only 10MB RAM.
 See below for its cons.